Skip to main content

 leveraged UDP ECN APIs to deliver ECN codepoints between SCTP and the

 UDP socket.
-At the time of publication, the TSV Working Group is not
+At the time of publication, the IETF is not aware of any

 [RFC6679] defines ECN over RTP over UDP.
-The Working Group is aware
+The IETF is aware of a

 deployments.

-However, QUIC [RFC9000] runs over UDP and has seen wider deployment
+QUIC [RFC9000] runs over UDP and has seen wider deployment than SCTP.

-than SCTP.
-The Low Latency, Low Loss, Scalable Throughput (L4S)
+The Low Latency, Low Loss, Scalable Throughput (L4S) architecture

-experiment ([RFC9330]) and QUIC have combined to increase interest in
+([RFC9330]) and QUIC have combined to increase interest in ECN over

 The Chromium Projects ([CHROMIUM]) provide a widely-deployed protocol